eric-d-culver/Steganography/README.md

 **mimicNgram.py**
 - python mimicNgram.py inputfile huffmanfile > outputfile
 - mimicNgram inputfile huffmanfile > outputfile
 Encodes the inputfile into a file mimicking the relative frequencies expressed in the huffmanfile.
-Can read to inputfile from standard input, outputs to standard output.
+Can read inputfile from standard input, outputs to standard output.
 Simplisically, the inputfile is treated as a Huffman-encoded bitstream and it is decoded using the information in the huffmanfile into the outputfile.
 Expanding on that, the huffmanfile contains information about the ngrams of the file being mimicked.
 The program starts with a seed of length n-1, and using that as the prefix, determines the next symbol based on the relative frequency of the ngrams starting with that prefix.
 The inputfile is used as the 'random' bitstream to determine which symbol to pick.

 **demimicNgram.py**
 - python demimicNgram.py inputfile huffmanfile > outputfile